How to Leave a Gift To Charity

-A gift expressed as a percentage or fraction of your Estate.
-Dividing your Estate by a percentage or fraction takes into account the changing value of your Estate: this could be due to factors such as inflation, property fluctations and changes to the composition of your Estate over time.
+This is a gift expressed as a percentage or fraction of your Estate.
+Dividing your Estate by a percentage or fraction takes into account the changing value of your Estate which can occur due to factors such as inflation, property fluctuations and changes to the composition of your Estate over time.

 This comprises your entire Estate and is usually left by those without family or other preferred beneficiaries, or those wanting to achieve something very significant with their gift.

-Discuss with your solicitor the type of gift that will best suit you and your Estate.
+Discuss with a professional the type of gift that will best suit you and your Estate.